andrewjoelpeters/injury-memos/README.md

 9. 🎉

 ## Making contributions
-1. Make a new `git checkout -b name-of-my-branch`
+1. Make a new branch: `git checkout -b name-of-my-branch`
 2. Write some code, save your changes.
 3. Run `black .` to lint.
 This helps keep our code nicely formatted.
 The `.` runs black on the whole directory.
 4. Use `git add`/`git commit`/`git push` to make your changes.